-Please be aware that for the Android version, you will have to use a device with similar technology to Apple’s True depth camera (Infrared + dot projector).
+Please be aware that for the Android version, you will have to use a device with similar technology to Apple’s Face ID technology (Infrared camera + laser dot projector).

 With PRO version you can both stream to Maya in real-time and record a clip locally for later use in Maya (the clip length is limited only by available storage on your device).
 The basic version includes 30 seconds of free local recording and you can buy additional minutes up to 45 minutes.
 With basic version you are not able to stream facial expression to Maya directly.
 However you can test the connection with your pc and Maya using keypads and sliders.